-In the third quarter of 2001, the Office of Federal Housing Enterprise Oversight ("OFHEO") adopted a risk-based capital stress test for the GSEs.
-One of the elements of the stress test is that future claim payments made by a private mortgage insurer on GSE loans are reduced below the amount provided by the mortgage insurance policy to reflect the risk that the insurer will fail to pay.
-Claim payments from an insurer whose claims-paying ability rating is 'AAA' were subject to a 5% reduction over the 10-year period of the stress test, while claim payments from a 'AA' rated insurer, such as MGIC, were subject to a 15% reduction.
-In February 2002, OFHEO adopted amendments to the stress test that reduced the differential between 'AAA' and 'AA' rated mortgage insurers to 5.25%.
+Under the Office of Federal Housing Enterprise Oversight's ("OFHEO") risk-based capital stress test for the GSEs, claim payments made by a private mortgage insurer on GSE loans are reduced below the amount provided by the mortgage insurance policy to reflect the risk that the insurer will fail to pay.
+Claim payments from an insurer whose claims-paying ability rating is 'AAA' are subject to a 3.5% reduction over the 10-year period of the stress test, while claim payments from a 'AA' rated insurer, such as MGIC, are subject to an 8.75% reduction.
 The effect of the differentiation among insurers is to require the GSEs to have additional capital for coverage on loans provided by a private mortgage insurer whose claims-paying rating is less than 'AAA.'
 As a result, there is an incentive for the GSEs to use private mortgage insurance provided by a 'AAA' rated insurer.